-9.1.5 Supervision by a Qualified Professional
+9.1.5 Monitoring by a Qualified Registered Professional

-A QP who has appropriate training for delineating operationally salvageable areas and surface soil suitable for salvage will be present to supervise salvage operations.
-They will be required to clearly mark and/or communicate to operators all salvageable areas and areas that should be avoided during salvage (e.g., areas with exposed bedrock that are expected to have shallow soils).
-Supervising QPs will be responsible for designating the parent-material type of salvaged surface soil (i.e., glaciofluvial, mixed-mineral or organic) and the corresponding appropriate salvage depths and segregation as outlined in Section 9.1.3.
-They will be present during salvage operations to verify compliance with the SMP and to collect soil samples of recently-stockpiled surface soil during salvage operations to confirm that the properties of salvaged surface soils meet suitability criteria as described in Section 9.1.1.
+A QRP who has appropriate training for delineating operationally salvageable areas and surface soil suitable for salvage will monitor salvage operations.
+They will be required to clearly communicate to Earthworks Supervisors all salvageable areas and areas that should be avoided during salvage (e.g., areas with exposed bedrock that are expected to have shallow soils).
+QRPs that are monitoring earthworks will be responsible for designating the parent-material type of salvaged surface soil (i.e., glaciofluvial, mixed-mineral or organic) and the corresponding appropriate salvage depths and segregation as outlined in Section 9.1.3.
+They will monitor salvage operations to verify compliance with the SMP and advise on the collection of soil samples of recently-stockpiled surface soil during salvage operations to confirm that the properties of salvaged surface soils meet suitability criteria as described in Section 9.1.1.